 - By catamaran: In July and August, catamaran departs from Dubrovnik port Gruz daily at 8 am (Tuesday, Thursday), or 9.15 am (Mon, Wed, Fri, Sat, Sun).
 It arrives to Polace at 9.50 am or 11.05 am respectively.
 A one way ticket costs 70 kn per person.
 More info at G&V website.

 - By car ferry: Car ferry connects Prapratno on Peljesac to Sobra on Mljet Island.
 From June through September, ferry sails 5 times a day.
 The crossing takes 45 minutes.
-A one way ticket costs 30 kn per person, and 140 kn per car.
+A one way ticket costs 28 Kn per person, and 140 Kn per car.
 Additional info find at Jadrolinija website.

-- By group tour: If you plan to visit Mljet from Dubrovnik only for a day, we highly recommend booking a group tour.
-This way, you’ll be able to see island’s highlights, without a need to navigate complex world of catamaran, and ferry connections, or transfers on the islands.
-More info …
+If you plan to visit Mljet from Dubrovnik only for a day, we highly recommend booking a group tour.
+This way, you’ll be able to see island’s highlights, without a need to navigate complex world of catamaran, and ferry connections, or transfers on the island.
+Check availability and latest prices here.

 We love visiting Mostar.
 The old town is small, but nicely preserved.
 It’s full of history, interesting ottoman architecture, mosques, oriental stores, and lovely restaurants, many with river views.
 The central point of the old town is the old bridge, an UNESCO World Heritage Site.